markaren/three.kt/README.md

 Kotlin/JVM port of the popular [three.js](http://threejs.org) 3D library ([r106](https://github.com/mrdoob/three.js/tree/r106)).

 Be warned, while the basics works, such as:
-* Primitives, Points and TubeGeometry (Only BufferGeometries are supported)
+* Primitives, Points and TubeGeometry
 * All materials and lights
 * OrbitControls
-* RenderTarget, 2D textures
+* 2D textures
-* OBJ and STL loaders
+* OBJ, MTL and STL loaders
-* Other stuff like Reflector (mirror), sky and water
+* Other stuff like mirror, sky and water shaders

 a lot of features are still missing and the API can change rapidly.